hugosmoreira/2023-portifolio-blog-ts-nextjs/content/blogs/web-development-and-coding-full-course.md

 ## Free Resources

-**Codecademy:** A free online learning platform that offers courses in HTML, CSS, and JavaScript, among other programming languages.
+**[Codeacademy](https://www.Codeacademy.com)** A free online learning platform that offers courses in HTML, CSS, and JavaScript, among other programming languages.

-**W3Schools:** A website that provides tutorials and references for web development technologies, including HTML, CSS, and JavaScript.
+**[W3schools](https://www.w3schools.com)** A website that provides tutorials and references for web development technologies, including HTML, CSS, and JavaScript.

-**FreeCodeCamp:** A non-profit organization that offers a full curriculum in web development, including HTML, CSS, JavaScript, and more.
+**[FreeCodeCamp](https://www.FreeCodeCamp.org)** A non-profit organization that offers a full curriculum in web development, including HTML, CSS, JavaScript, and more.

-**Khan Academy:** A free online learning platform that offers courses in computer programming, including an introductory course in HTML and CSS.
+**[Khan Academy](https://www.khanacademy.org)** A free online learning platform that offers courses in computer programming, including an introductory course in HTML and CSS.

-**Udacity:** A website that offers free courses in programming, including a course on web development that covers HTML, CSS, and JavaScript.
+**[Udacity](https://www.Udacity.com)** A website that offers free courses in programming, including a course on web development that covers HTML, CSS, and JavaScript.

 **Mozilla Developer Network:** A website that provides tutorials and references for web development technologies, including HTML.

-**Layout Land:** A YouTube channel that offers video tutorials on web design and layout, including CSS.

-**JavaScript.info:** A website that provides tutorials and references for JavaScript, including an interactive learning environment.
+**[Javascript Info](https://www.javascript.info)** A website that provides tutorials and references for JavaScript, including an interactive learning environment.

-**The Net Ninja:** A YouTube channel that offers video tutorials on web development, including JavaScript.
+**[The Ninja Info](https://www.youtube.com):** A YouTube channel that offers video tutorials on web development, including JavaScript.

-**Udemy:** A website that offers paid and free courses in web development.
+**[Udemy](https://www.Udemy.com)** A website that offers paid and free courses in web development.

-**Coursera:** A platform that offers online courses and specializations in web development.
+**[Coursera](https://www.Coursera.com)** A platform that offers online courses and specializations in web development.

 ## Read Blogs and Newsletters